 Houston (Harris County) 3-bed houses gross roughly 51% more on short-term rental than long-term, but after Airbnb fees, higher insurance, utilities, and the 6% hotel tax, the net yield picture flips.
-This article walks through the real after-costs numbers for both a 3-bed house and a 2-bed apartment, because the cost structures differ materially: apartments add HOA fees but have roughly half the entry price of houses.
+This article walks through the real after-costs numbers for both a 3-bed house and a 2-bed apartment, because the cost structures differ: apartments add HOA fees but have roughly half the entry price of houses.

 All figures below assume self-management (0% management fee), which is what the dashboard shows by default.
 Professional management costs are covered separately further down.